-2.1.3.3 Unanticipated adverse device effects
+3.1.1.3.3.
+Unanticipated Adverse Device Effects

-Two events in the pivotal (D-02) study met criteria for an unanticipated adverse device effect (UADE)-see the VNS Therapy Glossary document for definition.
+Two events in the pivotal (D-02) study met criteria for an unanticipated adverse device effect (UADE).
 Both these events were non-specific complications of surgery related to the implant procedure and occurred before stimulation began.
 One UADE was an episode of acute renal failure thought to be secondary to antibiotic administration, and the other was an episode of altered mental status thought to be due to perioperative narcotic administration.

-2.1.4 Safety Considerations Specific to Depressed Patients
+3.1.1.4.
+Safety Considerations Specific to Depressed Patients